 My name is Brent Bailey.
 I first started playing guitar at 8.
 My mom who was a folk / classical guitarist, showed me the basics, 1st fret chords etc, but I didnt really start taking guitar seriously until 14 (1980).
 With influences like Van Halen, Iron Maiden , Judas Preist.
 But when I heard Randy Rhoads of Ozzy, I decided then, that this is what I wanted to play like.
 I loved his style of playing.
 Randy Rhoads was a huge influence on my playing back then.

 By the time I was 18 I could play most anything from Ozzy / Randy to Yngwie Malmsteen etc. Then I got into Joe Satriani in the 90s.
 Another amazing player that I really like.
 The guy has incredible feeling, melody, and versitility in his playing, which you dont see alot of in the majority of guitar players.
 I also want to mention another major influence on my playing was Dimebag Darrel of Pantera.
-The guy had great stlye and re-shaped metal in the 90's.
-Love ya Dime.
+The guy had great style and re-shaped metal in the 90's.

 As for gear at 14 I played a number of low end electric guitars.. les paul copies.
 But in the summer of 81 I worked my ass off and bought my first real nice guitar .
 An O'hagan Shark Custom made by Jemar Corp.
-This guitar played like a wet dream and is what really accelerated my playing to the next level.
-Over the years I modified it by putting in a pre-amp switch and coil tap switches to put the pickups in or out of phase or single coil to humbucker.
+This guitar played great and is what really accelerated my playing.
+Over the years I modified it by putting in a pre-amp switch and coil tap switches.
 It was a beast and sounded like it thru any amp it plugged into.